hackelite01/Samrat/README.md

 # Samrat
-Samrat is a ultimate hackig tool kit with various in-built tools and functions.
+Samrat is a ultimate hacking tool kit with various in-built tools and functions.
 It has amazing hacking ability .
 To see updates check my instagram & telegram @hackelite01

 [![Python](https://img.shields.io/badge/Python-yellow.svg)](http://www.python.org/download/)